32 Different Types of Moths in Minnesota

 29. Hibiscus Leaf Caterpillar Moth

-The Hibiscus Leaf Caterpillar Moth (Rusicada privata) is a species of moth found in Australia, Indonesia, and the Philippines.
-The caterpillar types of moths in Minnesota have angry-looking faces and can range from soft, pale green to dark gray or brown.
+The Hibiscus Leaf Caterpillar Moth (Rusicada privata) is a moth species found in Australia, Indonesia, and the Philippines.
+Minnesota’s caterpillar types of moths have angry-looking faces and can range from soft, pale green to dark gray or brown.
 They are associated with hibiscuses, especially the showy common garden hibiscus, but may also be found on other plants in the same family.

 The appearance of hibiscus leaf caterpillars is often alarming for gardeners due to the amount of damage they can cause if left unchecked.
 Still, thankfully there are steps that you can take to eliminate them from your garden.